zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 ```

 The `config/database.gitlab` will tell our rails app how to connect to the
-database, so before the app boots, the `database.yml` will be replaced the
+database, so before the app boots, the `database.yml` will be replaced by the
 custom one.

 ```yaml